The Promise (2016 TV series): Plot

-Na-Yeon (Lee Yu-Ri) is a bright woman.
-She supports her boyfriend Tae-Joon (Seo Jun-Young), who is from a poor background, and has even given up entering a university.
-But Tae-Joon dumps her for his success and goes with Se-Jin (Park Ha-Na), who is a granddaughter of Baekdo Company president.
-Do-Hee (Lee Yu-Ri) is Na-Yeon’s twin sister, who was separated from her at birth.
+Na-yeon (Lee Yu-ri) is a bright woman.
+She supports her boyfriend Tae-joon (Seo Jun-young), who is from a poor background, and has even given up entering a university.
+But Tae-joon dumps her for his success and goes with Se-jin (Park Ha-na), who is the granddaughter of the Baekdo Company president.
+Do-hee (Lee Yu-ri) is Na-Yeon's twin sister, who was separated from her at birth.
 Hence, they have never met each other.
-Do-Hee works as a reporter at a weekly magazine, and is the girlfriend of Hwi-Kyung (Song Jong-Ho), who is successor of Baekdo Company, and Se-Jin's step-uncle.
-After a series of events, Se-Jin's family wrongfully placed Na-Yeon in a mental hospital.
-Do-Hee manages to track Na-Yeon down, and they switch places.
-Shortly after, Do-Hee dies in Nayeon's place when the building catches fire.
-After her death, Na-Yeon decides to take revenge.
-She takes on the identity of Do-Hee, then marries Hwi-Kyung, marrying into Se-Jin's family in the process.
+Do-hee works as a reporter at a weekly magazine, and is the girlfriend of Hwi-kyung (Song Jong-ho), who is the successor of Baekdo Company, and Se-jin's step-uncle.
+After a series of events, Se-jin's family wrongfully placed Na-yeon in a mental hospital.
+Do-hee manages to track Na-yeon down, and they switch places.
+Shortly after, Do-hee dies in Na-yeon's place when the building catches fire.
+After her death, Na-yeon decides to take revenge.
+She takes on the identity of Do-hee, then marries Hwi-kyung, stepping into Se-jin's family in the process.